andreivisan/andreivisan.github.io/_posts/2015-07-31-android-http-server-with-androidasync.md

 mAsyncServer.stop();
 ```

 That’s about it.
-If you need further examples using <a href="https://github.com/NanoHttpd/nanohttpd"> NanoHTTPD </a> or <a href="https://github.com/koush/AndroidAsync">AndroidAsync</a> please let me know in the comments bellow and will come with more in detail examples.
+If you need further examples using <a href="https://github.com/NanoHttpd/nanohttpd" target="_blank"> NanoHTTPD </a> or <a href="https://github.com/koush/AndroidAsync" target="_blank">AndroidAsync</a> please let me know in the comments bellow and will come with more in detail examples.
 You can find the full project on GitHub <a href="https://github.com/andreivisan/AndroidAsyncHttpServer" target="_blank"> here. </a>